Brought to you by The Week Magazine

 - What happens if we can’t tell real news from fake news?

 Just because the terms “fake news” and “news bias” are all over the news media doesn’t mean that your students know what they mean or why they matter.
+We like this Merriam-Webster article that provides a historical definition as well.

 2. Give your students fake information to fact-check.